Vitto44/astro-blog/src/content/reviews/sk/Tipos.md

 ---
-title: "Fortuna"
+title: "Tipos"
-type: 1
+type: 2
-chosen: true
+chosen: false
-bgColor: "bg-red-400"
+bgColor: "bg-red-600"
-isAccentColor: false
+isAccentColor: true
 rating: 4.1
 termsAndConditions: "By registering an account with us, you agree to our Terms and Conditions.
 Please make sure you read and understand them before proceeding."
 reward: "100$ a 20 spinov zadarmo"